justeattakeaway/pie/packages/tools/generator-pie-component/README.md

 yarn build --filter=generator-pie-component
 ```

-you can also build the component in `watch` mode if desired with the following command
+You can also build the component in `watch` mode if desired with the following command

 ```bash
 yarn watch --filter=generator-pie-component